demisto/content-docs/docs/integrations/entitlements.md

      })
 ```

-The response received will provide you with the GUID. which can be extracted with the following:
+The response received will provide you with the GUID, which can be extracted with the following:
 ```python
 guid = demisto.get(res[0], 'Contents')
 ```